IN THIS ARTICLE

 • Maps how current infrastructure aligns with future customer needs and manufacturing trends.

-• Identifies and avoids future gaps in capacity and capabilities.
+• Identifies and avoids future gaps in capacity and capabilities (such as harnessing AI).

 • Resolves potential conflicts around business priorities.